Exercising Her Mind

 She shared her findings at the Undergraduate Research Conference, winning an award for excellence.

 Bitten by the research bug, when that project ended, Hauschildt sought and received a grant from the UNH Hamel Center for Undergraduate Research to develop her own investigation into the effects of foam rolling on delayed onset muscle soreness and muscular performance in 21 participants.
-She teamed up with a classmate on the project, which was a two-year endeavor from applying for the research grant to seeking Institutional Review Board approval, deciding what tests to conduct on the participants, actually finding participants and then conducting the study under Cook’s advisement.
+She teamed up with a classmate on the project, which was a two-year endeavor from applying for the research grant to seeking approval from the university's Institutional Review Board, deciding what tests to conduct on the participants, actually finding participants and then conducting the study under Cook’s advisement.

 “It was a lot,” Hauschildt says.
 But it was worth it.
 “It was a good experience, and it taught us how to troubleshoot.
 It definitely helped me get into grad school.”

 Cook concurs.
 “Completing undergraduate research gives students who are interested in pursuing a doctorate in physical therapy, like Meg, a competitive edge because the role of a physical therapist has expanded to not only include clinical practice but teaching and research as well,” she says.
 “The undergraduate research experience requires students to use their curiosity to solve problems and develop effective solutions.”

 Hauschildt admits she likes a challenge, and now she’ll seek more.
 After a summer internship as a physical therapy technician, she’ll head to the Big Apple.
 After Columbia, she envisions a career in emergency medicine.